mdizhar3103/working-with-ansible/README.md

     - Roles used with the 'include_roles' or 'import_roles' run in the order they are defined

 **vars in roles have higher precendence than defaults**

+***Tagging Roles***
+- Tags are useful for selectively running roles or tasks within roles
+- Tagging statically reused roles will apply the tag to all tasks within the role
+- To run selected tasks from a particular role:
+    - Use the role with the 'include_role' keyword tag it
+    - Tag the tasks within the role with the same tag